DrakirL/DrakirL.github.io/p10/class/bard.md

 ### Level 2: Song of Rest?
 During a Rest, you may soothe yourself or your party through entertainment or artistry.
 (PHRASING?) <br>
-After you finish the Rest, restore a total of 5?
-Flair Die?
-HP and/or MP divided as you choose between all Rested creatures?
-(PHRASING?)
+After you finish the Rest, each rested creature regains 1 additional MP (or HP? your choice?).

 ### Level 3: Subclass Feature
-You gain the Level 3 Feature of your chosen Bard Subclass. <br>
+You gain the Level 3 Feature of your chosen Bard Subclass.
-In addition, your Flair Die is now a d6.

 ### Level 4: Jack of All Trades
 You gain the following benefits:
++ Your Flair Die is now a d8.
 + Increase your Maximum HP and MP by 1.
 + You gain 1 additional Skill Point this level. <br>
 + You gain Training with a musical instrument or a gaming set of your choice. <br>
 #### <br>

 ### Level 5: Subclass Feature
-You gain the Level 5 Feature of your chosen Bard Subclass. <br>
+You gain the Level 5 Feature of your chosen Bard Subclass.
-In addition, your Flair Die is now a d8.

 ### Level 6: Jack of All Trades
 You gain the following benefits:
++ Your Flair Die is now a d10.
 + Increase your Maximum HP and MP by 1.
 + You gain 1 additional Skill Point this level. <br>
 + You gain Training with a musical instrument or a gaming set of your choice. <br>
 #### <br>

 ### Level 7: Subclass Feature
-You gain the Level 7 Feature of your chosen Bard Subclass. <br>
+You gain the Level 7 Feature of your chosen Bard Subclass.
-In addition, your Flair Die is now a d10.

 ### Level 8: Jack of All Trades
 You gain the following benefits:
++ Your Flair Die is now a d10.
 + Increase your Maximum HP and MP by 1.
 + You gain 1 additional Skill Point this level. <br>
 + You gain Training with a musical instrument or a gaming set of your choice. <br>
 #### <br>

 ### Level 9: Subclass Feature
-You gain the Level 9 Feature of your chosen Bard Subclass. <br>
+You gain the Level 9 Feature of your chosen Bard Subclass.
-In addition, your Flair Die is now a d12.

 ### Level 10: Jack of All Trades
 You gain the following benefits:
++ Your Flair Die is now a d12.
 + Increase your Maximum HP and MP by 1.
 + You gain 1 additional Skill Point this level. <br>
 + You gain Training with a musical instrument or a gaming set of your choice. <br>